vmware-archive/gp-r/HomePage.md

 wget http://cran.r-project.org/src/contrib/MASS_7.3-17.tar.gz
 ```

-Using `gpscp` and the hostname file, copy the `tar.gz` files to the same directory on all nodes of the Greenplum cluster.
+Using `gpscp` and the hostname file, copy the `tar.gz` files to the same directory on all nodes of the GPDB/HAWQ cluster.
 Note that this may require root access. (note: location and name of host file may be different.
 On our DCA its /home/gpadmin/all_hosts)

 ```
 gpscp -f /home/gpadmin/all_hosts lattice_0.19-33.tar.gz =:/home/gpadmin